 The post-purchase experience is the way that you treat your customer after they’ve committed to the purchase.
 With 50% of consumers feeling buyer’s remorse after making a purchase, this is your time to shine.

 Long story short, the post-purchase experience is nothing more than contacting your customer at the right moments after the sale, for the right reasons.
+This mutually beneficial customer relationship translates into repeat business.

 Do you have a favourite gas station?
 Perhaps a favourite kind of underwear, or a type of beer or wine that you find yourself always reverting to.

 This is brand loyalty.
 And once your brand starts turning more first-time buyers into lifetime buyers, your profit margins will start to look healthier.
+Retention and loyalty go hand in hand.

 Read more on brand loyalty